estkme-group/openeuicc/README.md

 - OpenEUICC: The full-fledged privileged variant.
 Intended to be run as a privileged system app (inside `/system/priv-app`) and serve as the system LPA.
 This can be used to manage all kinds of eSIM chips, embedded or removable.
   - The privileged variant can be imported to build along with AOSP by simply placing this repository and its [dependencies](https://gitea.angry.im/PeterCxy/android_prebuilts_openeuicc-deps) inside the AOSP tree.
+  - Notes:
+    - This repository contains submodules.
+If inclusion in `manifest.xml` is required, remember to set the `sync-s` option.
-  - Note that **only the latest AOSP release** is supported.
-Older versions are still compatible with the app itself, but it may not compile within the old AOSP trees.
+    - **Only the latest AOSP release** is supported for building.
+Older versions of AOSP are still compatible with the app itself, but it may not compile within the old AOSP trees.
 For older versions, consider building the app with `gradle` or a newer AOSP source tree and simply import as a prebuilt apk.
 - EasyEUICC: Unprivileged version that can run as a user app.
 An eSIM chip must include the certificate of EasyEUICC in its ARA-M field in order to grant access without system privileges.
 This is intended for removable eSIM chips such as those provided by eSTK.
   - Prebuilt EasyEUICC apks can be downloaded [here](https://gitea.angry.im/PeterCxy/OpenEUICC/releases)
   - For removable eSIM chip vendors: to have your chip supported by official builds of EasyEUICC, include the ARA-M hash `2A2FA878BC7C3354C2CF82935A5945A3EDAE4AFA`